Note. If you need some biographical information (e.g., for intros for a speaking engagement), please visit Winnifred's bio page.

 How do group identities and norms influence individuals’ attitudes and actions?

-Have you ever wondered what makes social problems difficult, and why some situations and group seem caught in problems that never get better?
+Have you ever wondered what makes social problems difficult, and why some situations and groups seem caught in problems that never get better?
 What factors could lead to a breakthrough?
 My work looks at these questions and proposes that social norms (standards or rules for behaviour) play strong, hidden roles that can trap people or suddenly free them to create mass social change.

 My research is relevant to virtually all aspects of human decision-making, from health and environmental choices to collective action, discrimination, and peace.
 Without group processes and intergroup relations, we can rarely explain differences across cultures or time.
 With them, we can seek to explain and create swift mass change.